eagmon/eagmon.github.io/eran.md

 simulations.
 He is applying these approaches to build mechanistic simulations of whole microbiomes that span molecular to multi-cellular scales.

-### Vivarium Lab
-The Vivarium lab is hiring graduate students, postdocs, and a software engineer to build up the Vivarium software ecosystem and develop the next generation of whole-cell models.
-Contact Eran at [agmon@uchc.edu](mailto:agmon@uchc.edu) if you are interested.

 ### Prior affiliations
 He was previously a postdoctoral scientist at Stanford University’s Department of Bioengineering as part of the [Covert Lab](https://www.covert.stanford.edu), a postdoc at Columbia University’s Department of Biological Sciences